This post is in partnership with Universal Pictures. Don’t miss My Big Fat Greek Wedding 2, in theaters March 25th!

 When you hear the word bundt, what’s the first thing that comes to mind?

 If it’s that scene in My Big Fat Greek Wedding, you are not alone.

 It’s one of those movie scenes that is so iconic, so memorable, that I don’t think there’s been a bundt cake baked in the 14 years since that hasn’t brought to mind this movie in one way or another.

-I made this Greek yogurt and Meyer lemon bundt cake in honor of the long awaited sequel (can I say, after 14 years it’s about time!)
-I don’t know if there actually are any bundt cakes featured in My Big Fat Greek Wedding 2, though my little heart can hope, but either way I figured there’d be no better way to celebrate the movie’s release than with a bundt cake.
+I don’t know if there actually are any bundt cakes featured in the sequel (can I say, after 14 years it’s about time), though my little heart can hope, but either way I figured there’d be no better way to celebrate than with a bundt cake.
 A big fat Greek yogurt bundt cake.

 It took every ounce of will power I had, but I resisted the urge to put a flower arrangement in the bundt hole.

 The cake itself falls somewhere between a pound cake and a yellow cake, light and tender with a hint of lemon flavor and drizzled with a sweet lemon glaze.